 There’s a lot to think about when you’re a new dad.
 As you adjust to fatherhood, you need to look after your baby, yourself and your relationship.
 Getting hands-on experience is the best way of building your skills and your confidence.
 The key is to get in and give it a go.

-In fact, when you care for your child, you are doing so in ways only a dad can.
-For instance, you probably parent in a different way from your partner.
-Adapting to these different parenting styles helps your baby learn social skills.
+In fact, when you care for your child, you’re doing so in ways only a dad can.
+You probably parent in a different way from your partner, and adapting to your different parenting styles helps your baby learn social skills.

-Here are some tips on getting involved with your baby.
+Here are some tips for getting involved with your baby.

 Dressing, settling, playing, bathing and nappy changing – these are all great ways to bond with your baby.
 Parenting skills are partly a matter of practice – you get better and more confident the more hands-on experience you get.